 So what’s the secret to creating the perfect animation showreel?
 Should you tailor it?
 And what do the world’s top studios want to see?
 After all, you’ve only got one chance to make a lasting impression.

-In the meantime, read on as leading animators from Pixar, Blue Sky Studios and Naughty Dog share their best advice for creating the perfect showreel.
+Leading animators from Pixar, Blue Sky Studios and Naughty Dog share their best advice for creating the perfect showreel...

 01. Show storytelling